Marengo campaign: Background: 1799

 In early 1799, the French Directory deployed two armies in Italy.
 The Army of Naples led by GD Étienne Macdonald occupied Rome and Naples with 32,010 men.
 The Army of Italy under GD Barthélemy Louis Joseph Schérer defended northern Italy.
 In March, the Directory ordered Schérer to detach a 6,400-man division to invade and plunder the Grand Duchy of Tuscany.
 This left Schérer with only 43,000 men in his field army, not counting various occupying forces.
-The Austrian army commanded by FML Paul Kray counted 50,700 men, but a 24,551-strong Russian army under Field Marshal Alexander Suvorov was approaching.
+The Austrian army commanded by Field Marshal Paul Kray counted 50,700 men, but a 24,551-strong Russian army under Field Marshal Alexander Suvorov was approaching.
 The indecisive Battle of Verona on 26 March was followed by the Battle of Magnano on 5 April 1799.
 At Magnano, the victorious Austrians reported 5,228 casualties but French losses were heavier.
 Leaving 12,000 men to defend Mantua, Schérer started a panicky retreat that did not stop until the French army reached the Adda River.

 Schérer was replaced in command by GD Jean Victor Marie Moreau but the French were beaten at the Battle of Cassano on 27–28 April 1799.
 The string of major defeats continued with the Battle of Trebbia on 17–20 June, the surrender of Mantua on 28 July, the Battle of Novi on 15 August, and the Battle of Genola on 4 November.
 By the end of 1799, the French hold on Italy had dwindled to almost what it was in March 1796 when Bonaparte assumed command of the army.
 The badly fed and supplied French army clung to Genoa and the Italian Riviera.
 The army commander GD Jean-Étienne Championnet wished to abandon Genoa, but the Directory stubbornly refused to allow this.
 Championnet died of disease on 9 January 1800 and was eventually replaced by André Massena.

 On 9 October 1799, GD Napoleon Bonaparte returned to France from Egypt.
 The "weak and corrupt" French Directory was very unpopular.
 Bonaparte immediately entered into a conspiracy to overthrow the Directory.
 The Coup of 18 Brumaire (9 November 1799) was successful and on 25 December, Bonaparte became First Consul, a position in which he held dictatorial power.
 On 25 January 1800, Bonaparte ordered GD Louis-Alexandre Berthier to assemble a 60,000-man Reserve Army at Dijon.
 To trick enemy spies, some second-class units began arriving at Dijon, while the first-class units began massing elsewhere.
 The Austrian government was completely fooled by this ruse and did not realize that the Reserve Army represented a serious threat.